Basket Transfer Accident Attorneys

 Many basket transfer injuries occur because of one of the following circumstances:

-- Human Error: Without the proper training, crane operators can put workers at risk.
+- Human Error: Without proper training, crane operators can put workers at risk.
 Accidents occur when the crane operator lowers the basket too quickly or swing the basket in the wrong direction, causing impact injuries to the workers in the basket.

 - High Wind Conditions: Basket transfers can be far more challenging when there are high winds.
-When high seas cause one or both vessels involved in transfer to move, transferring personnel without causing serious injury becomes difficult.
+When high seas cause one or both vessels involved in the transfer to move, transferring personnel without causing serious injury becomes difficult.